Equity-Linked Life Insurances on Maximum of Several Assets: Log--normal System

-In this section, we will briefly consider some results in \citeA{Battulga22b}.
-Under Bayesian MS--VAR framework, \citeA{Battulga22b} introduced foreign-domestic market and obtained pricing formulas for frequently used options.
-Because the idea of domestic market can be used to domestic--foreign market, to simplify the calculation, here we will focus on a domestic market.
+In this section, we briefly consider some results in \citeA{Battulga24a}.
+Because the idea of the domestic market can be used for domestic--foreign market, to simplify the calculation, here we will focus on the domestic market.
 We assume that financial variables, which are composed of a domestic log spot rate and domestic assets, and economic variables are together placed on Bayesian MS--VAR process $y_t$.
-To extract the financial variables from the process $y_t$, we introduce the following vectors and matrices: $e_i:=(0,\dots,0,1,0,\dots,0)^T\in \mathbb{R}^n$ is a unit vector, that is, its $i$-th component is 1 and others are zero, $M_1:=\big[I_{n_z}:0_{n_z\times n_x}\big]$, and $M_2:=\big[0_{n_x\times n_z}:I_{n_x}\big]$.
+To extract the financial variables from the process $y_t$, we introduce the following vectors and matrices: $e_i\in \mathbb{R}^n$ is an unit vector, whose $i$--th component is one and others are zero, and $J_z:=\big[I_{n_z}:0_{n_z\times n_x}\big]$ and $J_z:=\big[0_{n_x\times n_z}:I_{n_x}\big]$ matrices are can be used to extract processes $z_t$ and $x_t$ from the Bayesian MS--VAR$(p)$ process $y_t$, which is given by equations \eqref{07001} or \eqref{07002}.

-Let $r_t$ be a domestic spot interest rate.
-We define $\tilde{r}_{t}:=\ln(1+r_t)$.
-Then $\tilde{r}_{t}$ represents total log return at time $t$ and we will refer to it as log spot rate.
-Since the spot interest rate at time $t$ is known at time $(t-1)$, we can assume that the log spot rate is placed on the 1st component of the process $y_{t-1}$.
-In this case, $\tilde{r}_{t}=e_1^Ty_{t-1}$.
-Let $n_z\geq 1$ and $z_t:=M_1y_t$ be an $(n_z\times 1)$ vector at time $t$ that include the domestic log spot rate.
-Since the first component of the process $z_t$ corresponds to the domestic log spot rate, we assume that other components of the process $z_t$ correspond to economic variables that affect the financial variables.
-So, the log spot rate is not constant and is explained by its own and other variables' lagged values in the VAR system $y_t$.
+Let $r_t$ be a domestic spot interest rate and $\tilde{r}_{t}:=\ln(1+r_t)$ be a log spot interest rate.
+Since the spot interest rate at time $t$ is known at time $(t-1)$, we can assume that the log spot rate is placed on the first component of the process $y_{t-1}$, i.e., $\tilde{r}_{t}=e_1^Ty_{t-1}$.
+Let $n_z\geq 1$ and $z_t:=J_zy_t$ be an $(n_z\times 1)$ vector at time $t$ that includes the domestic log spot rate.
+Since the first component of the process $z_t$ corresponds to the domestic log spot rate, we assume that other components of the process $z_t$ correspond to economic variables that affect domestic assets.
+So, the log spot rate is not constant and is explained by its own and other variables' lagged values in the VAR$(p)$ process $y_t$.